MicrosoftDocs/win32/desktop-src/direct3d9/texture-support-in-d3dx.md

 ### Mapping UV to RGBA

--   U &lt;-&gt; R, U channel is mapped to the R channel, or vice versa.
+-   U <-&gt; R, U channel is mapped to the R channel, or vice versa.
--   V &lt;-&gt; G, V channel is mapped to the G channel, or vice versa.
+-   V <-&gt; G, V channel is mapped to the G channel, or vice versa.
--   1 &lt;-&gt; B, 1 is mapped to the B channel, or vice versa.
+-   1 <-&gt; B, 1 is mapped to the B channel, or vice versa.
--   1 &lt;-&gt; A, 1 is mapped to the A channel, or vice versa.
+-   1 <-&gt; A, 1 is mapped to the A channel, or vice versa.

 If a channel does not exist in the source, it is assumed to be 1 (with the exception of A8, where R,G,B are assumed to be 0).
 For example: